Aligning Transformers with Continuous Feedback via Energy Rank Alignment: Conclusions and Limitations

 \section{Conclusions and Limitations}

 This paper introduces energy rank alignment, a simple and effective algorithm for policy optimization with an explicit reward model.
-We find that ERA is stable without extensive hyperparameter tuning, and sufficiently general to successfully align both application-specific transformers for chemical search problems as well as generative pre-trained transformers for language.
-The algorithm exhibits strong performance with a variety of reward models, even ones with relatively weak signal, such as the AI feedback of LLaMA2-7B-Chat.
-Interestingly, with this approach we are able to reduce unsafe content by more than 90\% with no human preference data.
+We find that ERA is stable without extensive hyperparameter tuning, and sufficiently general to successfully align application-specific transformers for chemical search problems and protein language models.
+The algorithm exhibits strong performance with a variety of reward models, even ones with relatively weak signal.
 We analyze the minimizers of the ERA objective and find that they differ from the minimizers of popular policy alignment algorithms DPO and PPO in an important way: unlike PPO, the strength of regularization to the reference policy that we add is controlled by a parameter $\gamma$, while the entropy of the target distribution is independently tuned by a distinct parameter $\beta$.
-This means that we can avoid greedy policies by keeping $\beta$ small---amplifying fluctuations around the optimum of the reward model $-U$---while reducing the influence of the reference policy by taking $\gamma$ small.
+This means that we can avoid greedy policies by keeping $\beta$ small---amplifying fluctuations around the optimum of the reward model $(-U)$---while reducing the influence of the reference policy by taking $\gamma$ small.
 Our objective leads to easily interpretable sample-wise gradients which highlight the importance of a reward model relative to DPO in the sampled objective.
-Similar observations about the inadequacy of the DPO objective for finite preference observations were also made theoretically in \citet{azar_general_2023}.